hashicorp/terraform-provider-aws/website/docs/r/autoscaling_group.html.markdown

 - `launch_configuration` - (Optional) Name of the launch configuration to use.
 - `launch_template` - (Optional) Nested argument with Launch template specification to use to launch instances.
 See [Launch Template](#launch_template) below for more details.
 - `mixed_instances_policy` - (Optional) Configuration block containing settings to define launch targets for Auto Scaling groups.
 See [Mixed Instances Policy](#mixed_instances_policy) below for more details.
 - `ignore_failed_scaling_activities` - (Optional) Whether to ignore failed [Auto Scaling scaling activities](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-verify-scaling-activity.html) while [waiting for capacity](#waiting-for-capacity).
-The default is `false` -- failed scaling activites cause errors to be returned.
+The default is `false` -- failed scaling activities cause errors to be returned.
 - `initial_lifecycle_hook` - (Optional) One or more
   [Lifecycle Hooks](http://docs.aws.amazon.com/autoscaling/latest/userguide/lifecycle-hooks.html)
   to attach to the Auto Scaling Group **before** instances are launched.
 The